Official-Vicks/Auto-File-Organizer/README.md

-# Auto-File-Organizer
+# 🚀 Auto File Organizer API

-An event-driven file automation API that monitors directories and organizes files in real-time using FastAPI and watchdog
+A FastAPI-based automation service that **automatically organizes files in a directory in real-time**.

 ---